wmertens/compiled-i18n/Readme.md

 - during build:
   - transform server source code:
     - create missing json locale files
-    - (not yet) output missing keys into all json files
+    - output missing keys into all json files
   - transform client source code:
     - replace calls of `localize` and `_` with the "global" `__$LOCALIZE$__(key, ...values)` when no plurals are used for that key, or with `interpolate(__$LOCALIZE$__(key), ...values)` if there are.
 Tree shaking will remove the unused imports.
 - after build, for client output: